00spoiler00/acc-goodies/README.md

-# ATotDrap Team PitSkill status
+# ChangeLog

-## TODO
+## 20240727

-### Current
+- **Split promotions and changes in Tops**

-- Add last update of backend
+- **Add last update of backend**
-- Move data json to folder.
-Create a backup of stats and track it.
-- Stop transforming dates in BE and do it in FE
-- Allow copy server identifier
-- Add lobby tracking
-- Add changelog link
+- Add changelog link and changelog
-- Add help icon to install as app
-- Add links to social networks
+- Remove paddings to content

-### Next

-- Make a Laravel backend [OnWork]

-## ChangeLog

-### Unpublished

 - Added dates to stats
-- Split promotions and changes in Tops
+- Add proper scrolls to dialogs
+- Fix some styling elevations

+## V 0.2 Improvement Phase 1

 - Add hovers for all available fields.
 - Fix stats
 - Avoid duplicates in Ids